mihaifm/vimpanel/readme.md

 Rebuilds the panel and also refreshes all the open directories in the panel by reading data from the filesystem.
 Note that this command encorporates the functionality of the `:VimpanelRebuild` command.

-    VimpanelSessionMake
+    VimpanelSessionMake [{name}]

-Saves the current state of all the panels and all Vim windows and buffers.This is similar to `mksession` but it saves your panels as well.
-The session is stored in a script called `global_sess.vim` located in the storage directory.
+Saves the current state of all the panels and all Vim windows and buffers.
+This is similar to `mksession` but it saves your panels as well.
+The session is stored in a script called `{name}.vim` located in the storage directory.
+If no name is provided, `default.vim` is used.

-    VimpanelSessionLoad
+    VimpanelSessionLoad [{name}]

 Restores Vim (panels, windows, buffers) to the state saved by the `:VimpanelSessionMake` command.
+If no name is provided, it attempts to load the session called `default`.

 ### Mappings inside the panel